-“Reversed arterial perfusion” is used to describe this condition because blood enters the abnormal twin through the umbilical artery (which usually carries blood away from the fetus back to the placenta) and exits through the umbilical vein, which normally carries blood from the placenta to the fetus.
+“Reversed arterial perfusion” is used to describe this condition because blood flow is opposite from the normal blood supply of the fetus.
+In TRAP sequence, blood enters the abnormal twin (also called the acardiac or acephalic twin) through the umbilical artery (which usually carries blood away from the fetus back to the placenta) and exits through the umbilical vein, which normally carries blood from the placenta to the fetus.

-Twin Reversed Arterial Perfusion Sequence (TRAP sequence) occurs in approximately 1 percent of identical twin pregnancies with an incidence of one 1 in 35,000 births.
+TRAP sequence affects approximately 1 percent of monochorionic pregnancies, with an incidence of 1 in 35,000 births.

 The goal of fetal surgery is to interrupt blood supply to the non-viable twin.
 This reduces cardiac strain on the pump twin and increases his or her chance of survival.

 The entire selective bipolar cord coagulation procedure is performed using small, hollow needles called trochars.
 These are inserted through the mother’s abdomen.
-Mom typically arrives at the hospital on the morning of the procedure, which is performed in the operating room.
+In most cases, your medical team will instruct you to arrive at the hospital on the morning of the procedure, which is performed in the operating room.
 Mothers receive conscious sedation (IV sedation) and numbing medication at the site on the abdomen.

 Your abdomen is prepped with an antibacterial solution and a trochar is placed into the amniotic space to allow the introduction of instruments, such as a small camera (fetoscope) and a coagulation device into the amniotic cavity.
 The coagulation device will be used to block blood flow to the non-viable twin.

-After the surgery, the mother is transferred to the Special Delivery Unit for a typical post-operative stay of approximately six hours.
+After the surgery, you will be transferred to the Garbose Family Special Delivery Unit for a typical post-operative stay of approximately six hours.
 During this time, you and your baby are carefully monitored for complications.
 Mothers are typically on bed rest and receive medications to help prevent preterm labor.
 You will be discharged the same day of your procedure.

-Mothers usually return to their referring doctor for ongoing care and delivery.
+After discharge from the hospital, you may return to your referring doctor for ongoing care and delivery.